Estuary

 Pricing

-SAP Data Services is priced based on usage and deployment size, with enterprise-level agreements tailored to the specific needs of each organization.
+SAP Data Services is priced based on usage and deployment size, with enterprise-level agreements tailored to each organization's specific needs.
 This makes it a costlier solution but one that provides extensive capabilities for large-scale enterprise use.

 AWS Glue